luthair/draw-steel-bar-brawl/README.md

 #### Visibility

 To hide bars in certain circumstances, use the visibility settings.
 The configuration allows separate settings for the owner of the token and everyone else.
-It is possible to always display a bar, never display it, display it only when the token is hovered or display it only when the token is selected (only available for the owner).
+It is possible to always display a bar, never display it, display it only when the token is hovered and/or display it only when the token is selected (only available for the owner).

 #### Position & Order